|Nutrition Facts (per serving)|

 Preparing Hot Buttered Whiskey is a two-step process.
 First, you will prepare the batter and allow it to rest for about an hour.
 Once that is ready, you can simply pour a warm, soothing drink.
-The batter will store for quite some time, so you can make a few batches throughout the winter and stay cozy until spring arrives.
+The batter makes a total of 12 drinks and stores well for quite some time, so you can make a few batches throughout the winter and stay cozy until spring arrives.

 Prepare the Butter Batter

-- Using a mixer with the paddle attachment, mix well for 1-2 minutes until all ingredients are incorporated.
+Using a mixer with the paddle attachment, mix well for 1 to 2 minutes until all ingredients are incorporated.

 To Make Hot Buttered Whiskey